tlevine/www.thomaslevine.com/content/!/r-spells-for-data-wizards/index.md

 `apply` maps along any dimension of an array; you specify the dimension as an argument.

-`mapply` maps along a matrix, passing multiple arguments to the function
+`mapply` maps along multiple vectors, passing multiple arguments to the function.

 `rollapply` is really cool.
 It applies a function with a rolling window.
 For example, here's a rolling z-score that [Brian](http://brianabelson.com) wrote.